ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-detection/index.md

 - If you set a filter (eg filter 'A' to be 'less than 50') and then change the data so that a row no longer passes the filter, the grid will fix itself so that the filtering is maintained.
 In other words, the updated row will be removed if it no longer passes the filter.

-<grid-example title='Change Detection with Filter / Sort / Group' name='change-detection-filter-sort-group' type='generated' options='{ "enterprise": true }'></grid-example>
+<grid-example title='Change Detection with Filter / Sort / Group' name='change-detection-filter-sort-group' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "setfilter"] }'></grid-example>

 ## Aggregation Path Selection